ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 ### Personalize to persuade

 The lesson is obvious for anybody in the business of effective and ethical influence and persuasion: **the power of personalization is critical in persuasion**.

+### Seek uncommon commonalities

+> The path to "yes" is paved with commonalities.